thenativeweb/uuidv4/README.md

 ## Quick start

-The first thing you need to do is to integrate uuidv4 into your project by using the `require` function.
+First you need to integrate uuidv4 into your project by using the `require` function.

 ```javascript
 var uuid = require('uuidv4');